Monica T. Dayao

 Research Interests:

-• machine learning for genomics and proteomics
+• machine learning for biology

 • computer vision

-Previously: [CV]
+Previously:

 I earned my BA and MEng degrees in Engineering, with specializations in Information Engineering and Bioengineering, from the University of Cambridge.
 There, I worked with Dr. Timothy O’Leary and collaborated with Prof. Jim Haseloff on deep learning approaches for the segmentation of plant microscopy images.